larsid/netfl/README.md

 docker logs server
 ```

-Training logs are also stored in log files within the project root directory.
+Training logs are also stored in the logs folder within the project root directory.

 ### 5. Shut Down the Infrastructure